Post by Melissa Stanton, AARP:

-To see why a roundabout is more efficient for moving traffic than a traditional intersection with four-way stop signs, check out this video from the Discovery Channel show MythBusters.
+To see an experiment that shows how a roundabout is more efficient at moving traffic than a traditional intersection with four-way stop signs, check out this video from the Discovery Channel show MythBusters.

 - Roundabouts illustration provided by the Walkable and Livable Communities Institute